JoTroup/woocommerce-default-ordering/README.md

 ## Usage

-1. After activation, go to **WooCommerce > Settings > Default Ordering**.
+1. After activation, go to **WooCommerce > Default Ordering**.
+2. Configure the following settings:
-2. Select your preferred default sorting method for the shop page and admin order list from the dropdown menus.
+   - **Default Product Sorting**: Select your preferred sorting method for the shop page.
+   - **Admin Order List Sorting**: Choose the default sorting method for the WooCommerce admin order list.
+   - **Exclude Order Statuses**: Drag and drop order statuses to exclude them from the admin order list.
+   - **Role Applied To**: Apply custom sorting and filtering rules to specific user roles.
-3. Save changes, and the new sorting order will be applied.
+3. Save changes, and the new sorting and filtering rules will be applied.

 ## Support